NotRegularUser/AItrader/README.md

-# A Research-Grade Framework for a Long-Context, Autonomous Trading Agent
+# A Framework for a Long-Context, Autonomous Trading Agent

 ## Overview